Blade element momentum theory

 Blade element momentum theory is a theory that combines both blade element theory and momentum theory.
 It is used to calculate the local forces on a propeller or wind-turbine blade.
 Blade element theory is combined with momentum theory to alleviate some of the difficulties in calculating the induced velocities at the rotor.

-This article emphasizes application of BEM to ground-based wind turbines, but the principles apply as well to propellers.
+This article emphasizes application of blade element theory to ground-based wind turbines, but the principles apply as well to propellers.
 Whereas the streamtube area is reduced by a propeller, it is expanded by a wind turbine.
-For either application, a highly simplified but useful approximation is the Rankine–Froude "momentum" or "actuator disk" model (1865,1889).
+For either application, a highly simplified but useful approximation is the Rankine–Froude "momentum" or "actuator disk" model (1865, 1889).
 This article explains the application of the "Betz limit" to the efficiency of a ground-based wind turbine.